Kabilan-n/Sign-Language-classification/README.md

 Dataset contains images of ign language representation of numbers from 0 to 9 (10 classes) .
 Each image of size 100 x 100 pixels.

+## Data split

+  Train       85%
+  Validation  7.5%
+  Test        7.5%

 Kaggle link for this dataset: [link](https://www.kaggle.com/code/kabilan03/sign-language-classification)

+The classification process was done with four different pre-defined models ( XceptionNet, MobileNet, VGG16, InceptionNet ) transfered learned with imageNet weights, loss function used is categorical cross entropy and the optimizer is Adam optimizer with learning rate 0.0001

 ## Performance comparision of different models